pablorotten/academind-react-complete-guide-course/README.md

 ### Props

-Props are properties or parameters you can pass to `Components`.
+They're properties or parameters you can pass to `Components`.
 By default, all of them are added in the `prop` object.

 ```jsx
 import componentsImg from './assets/components.png';